Pierre Laval: Hoover Moratorium

 In support of the Hoover Moratorium, Laval undertook a year of personal and direct diplomacy by which he traveled to London, Berlin and Washington.
 There were considerable domestic achievements to his name, but his international efforts were short on results.
 British Prime Minister Ramsay MacDonald and British Foreign Secretary Arthur Henderson were preoccupied by internal political divisions and the collapse of the pound sterling and so were unable to help.
 German Chancellor Heinrich Brüning and Foreign Minister Julius Curtius were eager for Franco-German reconciliation but were under siege on all sides.
 They faced a very weak economy, which made meeting the government payroll a weekly miracle.
 Private bankruptcies and constant layoffs had the Communists on a short fuse.
-At the other end of the political spectrum, the German Army spied on the Brüning cabinet and fed information to Der Stahlhelm and the National Socialists, which effectively froze any overtures towards France.
+At the other end of the political spectrum, the German Army spied on the Brüning cabinet and fed information to Der Stahlhelm and the Nazis, which effectively froze any overtures towards France.

 In the United States, the conference between Hoover and Laval was an exercise in mutual frustration.
 Hoover's plan for a reduced military had been rebuffed, albeit gently.
 A solution to the Danzig Corridor problem had been retracted.
 The concept of introducing a silver standard for countries that left the gold standard was viewed by Laval and François Albert-Buisson as a frivolous proposal.
 Hoover thought that it might have helped "Mexico, India, China and South America", but Laval dismissed the silver solution as an inflationary proposition and added that "it was cheaper to inflate paper."

 Laval did not get a security pact without which the French would never consider disarmament, and he did not obtain an endorsement for the political moratorium.
 The promise to match any reduction of German reparations with a decrease of the French debt was not put in the communiqué.
 The joint statement declared the attachment of France and the United States to the gold standard.

 Both governments also agreed that the Banque de France and the Federal Reserve would consult each other before transfers of gold.
 That was welcome news after the run on American gold in the preceding weeks.
 In light of the financial crisis, the leaders agreed to review the economic situation in Germany before the Hoover Moratorium had run its course.